FransBouma/InjectableGenericCameraSystem/Cameras/Wolfenstein2/ReadMe.md

-Injectable camera for Wolfenstein II: The New Colossus Demo
+Injectable camera for Wolfenstein II: The New Colossus Demo / Full game
 ============================

-Works in the demo of the game, not sure if it works in the full game.
-If you have the full game and the tools work OK, please let me know.
+Works in the demo of the game and also in the full game.

 Current supported game version: v6.5.0+.
 Camera release binaries: https://github.com/FransBouma/InjectableGenericCameraSystem/releases/tag/Wolfenstein2_v100